 I don’t know how B&R does it – the quality of their trips is so consistently high!
 Just when we think they couldn’t do anything as good as our last trip, they do!
 Another fantastic experience with B&R.— Carolyn Zaslaw

 The walking on this trip is mostly of moderate difficulty, with some easier days, particularly the first and some afternoons.
 If anything, it is the downhills that will be most challenging—for those with tender joints, the use of two walking sticks is highly recommend.
-Surfaces are mostly well-trod trails and paths, in great part through vineyards, with a few sections of quiet paved roads or cobblestones.
+Surfaces are mostly well-trod trails and paths, with a few sections of quiet paved roads or cobblestones.

 What’s included?
 Everything you need.
 Plus everything you’d

 want.
 Plus a few things you never knew you wanted ‘til you got them.